 Slobodan Maldini is a Serbian architect, artist, writer and theoretician of architecture.
 He is the most significant representative of the alternative architecture in Serbia today.
-Some of his early works contained eclectic references influenced by the ideas of postmodern architecture in America.
-1978 studied Palladian architecture in Vicenza, Italy at professor James S. Ackermann (Harvard University) and Wolfgang Lotz (Cambridge, Mass.)
-Graduated architecture 1980 in Belgrade and performed postgraduate studies at his mentor, Austrian architect Bogdan Bogdanović.
-From 1982 he was professor assistant at the Faculty of architecture in Prishtina, Kosovo.
-2002-2008 he lectured Architectural design at the Faculty of Technical Science, Department of Architecture, Novi Sad, Serbia.
+Some of his early works contained eclectic references influenced by the ideas of post-modern architecture in America.
+In 1978, he studied Palladian architecture in Vicenza, Italy at professor James S. Ackermann (Harvard University) and Wolfgang Lotz (Cambridge, Mass.) lectures.
+He graduated architecture in 1980 in Belgrade and performed postgraduate studies at his mentor, Austrian architect Bogdan Bogdanović.
+From 1982 he was an assistant professor at the Faculty of architecture in Prishtina, Kosovo.
+From 2002 till 2008 he lectured Architectural design at the Faculty of Technical Science, Department of Architecture, Novi Sad, Serbia.